 5.1.
 Evaluation Committee

 5.1.1.
 Composition of Evaluation Committee: The evaluation will be conducted by an Evaluation Committee of no fewer than three (3) members, including an evaluation consultant.
-The Chair of the Board of Regents shall appoint the evaluation committee members upon the recommendation of the Commissioner.
+The Chair of the Board of Higher Education shall appoint the evaluation committee members upon the recommendation of the Commissioner.

 5.1.2.
 Evaluation Consultant/Chair of Evaluation Committee: The evaluation consultant shall chair the evaluation committee and shall have extensive experience in higher education and evaluating executive performance.
 The Commissioner of Higher Education shall select and retain the services of a qualified evaluation consultant or consultants as needed.

 5.1.3.
-Appointment of Evaluation Committee: The Chair of the Board of Regents, in consultation with the president and the Commissioner, shall appoint the evaluation consultant and the other members of the evaluation committee.
+Appointment of Evaluation Committee: The Chair of the Board of Higher Education, in consultation with the president and the Commissioner, shall appoint the evaluation consultant and the other members of the evaluation committee.

 5.2.
 Evaluation Planning